RyanTDL/tp/docs/team/tiffanyliu0220.md

 Given below are my contributions to the project enhancements

 - **New Feature**: Displaying the Overall Food List
-    - What it does: Displays the
+    - What it does: Displays the overall food list that we have stored in the database
     - Justification:
     - Highlights:
     - Credits:

-- **New Feature**:
+- **New Feature**: Displaying the Overall Activity List
-    - What it does:
+    - What it does: Displays the overall activity list that we have stored in the database
     - Justification:
     - Highlights:
     - Credits:

-- **New Feature**: T
+- **New Feature**:

 ## Documentation
 - Contributions to the User Guide
-  -
+  - corrected spelling and grammatical errors in the UG
-    -
+  - ensured that the terminologies used were consistent

 - Contributions to the Developer Guide
-  -
+  - summarised the features and classes we have implemented in the Glossary
-    -
+  - added in instructions for user manual testing

 ## Contributions to team-based tasks
 -